An asymptotic refinement of the Gauss-Lucas Theorem for random polynomials with i.i.d. roots: Main results

 \begin{theorem}[User-Friendly Main Result] Suppose $X_1, X_2, \ldots$ are i.i.d.\ draws from a distribution $\mu$ that satisfies Assumption \ref{ass:ComplexMu} with $\alpha > -0.095$.
 With probability $1-o(1)$, all critical points of the polynomial $p_n(z) := \prod_{j=1}^n(z-X_j)$ lie within a disk centered at the origin of radius at most

 and if we define then, provided $\lim_{r \to 1^-}\frac{f_R(r)}{(1-r)^\alpha}$ exists when $\alpha \leq 0$, we have

-in distribution as $n\to \infty$, where $W^\da_{(1)}$ and $X^\da_{(1)}$ denote the largest critical point and root of $p_n$ in magnitude, $N_1$ has a complex Gaussian distribution with mean zero and covariance structure given by \eqref{eqn:CovStructurePos} below, and $\mathcal{H}_{2+\alpha}$ is the complex-valued $(2+\alpha)$-stable random variable described in Theorem \ref{thm:fluctNeg}. \end{theorem}
+in distribution as $n\to \infty$, where $W^\da_{(1)}$ and $X^\da_{(1)}$ denote the largest critical point and root of $p_n$ in magnitude, $ N_1$ has a complex Gaussian distribution with mean zero and covariance structure given by \eqref{eqn:CovStructurePos} below, and $\mathcal{H}_{2+\alpha}$ is the complex-valued $(2+\alpha)$-stable random variable described in Theorem \ref{thm:fluctNeg}. \end{theorem}

 This theorem immediately follows from Theorems \ref{thm:maxPair}, \ref{thm:manyPairNeg}, and \ref{thm:fluctNeg} below.
+Equation \eqref{eqn:asymRefine} could be thought of as an asymptotic refinement of the Gauss--Lucas theorem.
+Indeed, the Gauss--Lucas theorem asserts that the critical points of a polynomial are always contained in the convex hull of its roots, so in particular, the critical points of $p_n(z)$ lie in a disk of radius $\abs{X^\da_{(1)}}$, centered at the origin.
+Theorem \ref{thm:gauss} shows that, with high probability, the critical points are contained in a disk of radius $\abs{X^\da_{(1)}}(1-n^{-1}) + o(n^{-1})$, centered at the origin.
+In other words, for random polynomials, when compared to the roots, the critical points move inwards by a factor of $n^{-1}$.
+In fact, we conjecture that each derivative should move the roots inward by a factor of $n^{-1}$, so that the zeros of the $k$-th derivative will be (roughly) a distance of $k/n$ from the original roots of the polynomial.

-Equation \eqref{eqn:asymRefine} could be thought of as an asymptotic refinement of the Gauss--Lucas theorem, and \eqref{eqn:asymRefineConvergence} details the asymptotic fluctuations of the largest critical point about its predicted location from \eqref{eqn:asymRefine}.
+Equation \eqref{eqn:asymRefineConvergence} details the asymptotic fluctuations of the largest critical point about its predicted location from \eqref{eqn:asymRefine}.
 Note the very different behavior in the fluctuations based on whether $\alpha \geq 0$ or $\alpha < 0$.
 Our main results below give a more detailed picture and several generalizations.

 \begin{theorem}[Pairing when $\alpha \geq 0$] Suppose $X_1, X_2, \ldots$ are i.i.d.\ draws from a distribution $\mu$ that satisfies Assumption \ref{ass:ComplexMu} with $\alpha \geq 0$, fix $\delta \in \left(\frac{1}{4\alpha +3}, \frac{1}{\alpha +1}\right)$, and suppose $c_n =\omega(1)$ is a positive sequence satisfying $\log(c_n) = o(\log{n})$.
 Then there is a constant $C> 0$ so that with probability $1-O(c_n^{-1})$, the following are true statements concerning the polynomial $p_n(z) := \prod_{j=1}^n(z-X_j)$ and its roots and critical points that lie in the annulus